 * 1 coin in 2012, ** minted since 1991, *** minted 1991-2009

-The coin's obverse side depicts the British monarch Queen Elizabeth II in profile wearing a royal tiara.
+The obverse side of the Australian Gold Kangaroo coins depicts the British monarch Queen Elizabeth II in profile wearing a royal tiara.
 The depiction of her majesty is meant to symbolize Australia’s allegiance to the crown and the British Commonwealth.
 The coin's denomination appears below the royal portrait and her majesty's title and the country’s name are engraved along the left and right edge.

 The coin's reverse side depicts an annually changing image of a kangaroo or pair of kangaroos.
 During the first few years of production, the coins displayed various gold nugget designs on the reverse though.
 "Australian Kangaroo” - the official name of the coins since 2008 - is engraved along the upper edge of the coins and the year of mintage, gold weight and purity are engraved underneath the image.
-The mintmark P can be seen on the reverse side as well.
+The mint mark P can be seen on the reverse side of the Gold Kangaroos as well.

 The Perth Mint first produced Australian Gold Nugget coins in 1986, albeit only as proof coins.
 From 1987 on, brilliant uncirculated (BU) coins were minted as well in the four different denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
 Each of the four coin denominations had a different gold nugget design on the reverse side.
 The nugget design of the brilliant uncirculated coins (that had inherited their design from the 1986 proof coins) remained the same until 1989.
 However, the four proof denominations of 1987 displayed other gold nuggets than in 1986.
 The gold nugget design of the proof coins was changed once more in 1988.